Skip to content

 VM Not Getting IP Address

-# Verify VMware Tools / guest agent is installed
+# Verify VMware Tools / guest agent is installed and the VM is actually running

-kubectl get vm my-first-vm -o jsonpath='{.status.guestAgent}'
+kubectl get vm my-first-vm -o jsonpath='{.status.powerState}'

 Authentication Errors

-# Verify credentials secret
+# Verify the credentials secret exists and has the expected keys

 kubectl get secret vsphere-creds -o yaml

-# Check provider logs
+# Check provider pod logs

-kubectl logs -n virtrigaud-system deployment/virtrigaud-manager | grep "my-first-vm"
+kubectl logs -n virtrigaud-system -l app.kubernetes.io/component=provider-vsphere